-As of March 31, 2022, the Company had \$310.0 million of variable rate debt outstanding.
+As of March 31, 2023, the Company had \$367.0 million of variable rate debt outstanding.
 The Company has primarily used fixed-rate debt and interest rate swaps to manage its interest rate risk.
-See the discussion under Note 8 to the accompanying consolidated financial statements for certain quantitative details related to the interest rate swaps.

 The Company entered into interest rate swaps in order to economically hedge against the risk of rising interest rates that would affect the Company's interest expense related to its future anticipated debt issuances as part of its overall borrowing program.
-The sensitivity analysis table presented below shows the estimated instantaneous parallel shift in the yield curve up and down by 50 and 100 basis points, respectively, on the clean market value of its interest rate derivatives as of March 31, 2022, exclusive of non-performance risk (in thousands):
+See the discussion under Note 8 of the accompanying consolidated financial statements for certain quantitative details related to the interest rate swaps.
+The sensitivity analysis table presented below shows the estimated instantaneous parallel shift in the yield curve up and down by 50 and 100 basis points, respectively, on the clean market value of its interest rate derivatives as of March 31, 2023, exclusive of non-performance risk (in thousands):

-Swap Notional Les s 100 basis points L ess 50 basis points March 31, 2022 Value Increase 50 basis points Increase 100 basis points \$100,000 \$ (637) \$ (464) \$ (292) \$ (120) \$ 51 \$100,000 \$ (637) \$ (464) \$ (292) \$ (120) \$ 51 \$50,000 \$ (496) \$ (409) \$ (323) \$ (237) \$ (151) \$50,000 \$ (497) \$ (410) \$ (324) \$ (238) \$ (152)
+Swap Notional Le ss 100 basis points Less 50 basis points March 31, 2023 Value Increase 50 basis points Increase 100 basis points \$100,000 \$ (1,518) \$ (858) \$ (204) \$ 444 \$ 1,086 \$50,000 \$ (444) \$ (115) \$ 211 \$ 534 \$ 854

 See Note 8 of the accompanying consolidated financial statements for a discussion on how the Company values derivative financial instruments.
 The Company calculates the value of its interest rate swaps based upon the present value of the future cash flows expected to be paid and received on each leg of the swap.
 The cash flows on the fixed leg of the swap are agreed to at inception and the cash flows on the floating leg of a swap change over time as interest rates change.
-To estimate the floating cash flows at each valuation date, the Company utilizes a forward curve which is constructed using LIBOR fixings, Eurodollar futures, and swap rates, which are observable in the market.
+To estimate the floating cash flows at each valuation date, the Company utilizes a forward curve which is constructed using SOFR fixings, SOFR futures, and SOFR OIS swap rates, which are observable in the market.
 Both the fixed and floating legs' cash flows are discounted at market discount factors.
 For purposes of adjusting its derivative valuations, the Company incorporates the nonperformance risk for both itself and its counterparties to these contracts based upon management's estimates of credit spreads, credit default swap spreads (if available) or IHS Markit ratings in order to derive a curve that considers the term structure of credit.